+The Company manages the business gross of the AII reinsurance treaty.
 The Group reports to its chief operating decision makers using a financial performance measure referred to as 'adjusted operating profit'.
 The Group and the Company regard adjusted operating profit as an appropriate measure of underwriting performance.